tee4tayyab/Creatella_Test_Challenge/README.md

 - Load more products when user reaches near the end of the list.
 - Loading ... animation shown while loading the next batch of products.
 - When there are no more products in the list, there is a footer that shows "~ end of catalogue ~"
+- To change the number of columns, change the *NUM_OF_COLUMNS* in the file src/constants/GlobalConstants.

 ### Ads